tox-dev/pipdeptree/README.rst

     setuptools==47.1.1
     wheel==0.34.2

-Once confirming that there are no conflicting dependencies, you can even treat this as a "lock file" where all packages, including the transient dependencies will be pinned to the currently installed versions.
+On confirming that there are no conflicting dependencies, you can even treat this as a "lock file" where all packages, including the transient dependencies will be pinned to their currently installed versions.
 Note that the ``locked-requirements.txt`` file could end up with duplicate entries.
-Although ``pip install`` wouldn't complain about that, you can avoid duplicate lines at the cost of losing indentation,
+Although ``pip install`` wouldn't complain about that, you can avoid duplicate lines (at the cost of losing indentation) as follows,

 .. code-block:: bash